 Overload means we must put our bodies under more stress than normal in order for adaptive changes to be made.
 Specificity relates to ensuring the training done is specific to the sport or activity.
 Reversibility means if you don’t keep it up you will lose it and variance relates to varying the training activities.

 In order to progress and improve our fitness, we have to put our bodies under additional stress.
-Applying this training principles will cause long-term adaptations, enabling our bodies to work more efficiently to cope with this higher level of performance.
+Applying this training principle will cause long-term adaptations, enabling our bodies to work more efficiently to cope with this higher level of performance.
 Overloading can be achieved by following the acronym FITT:

 Frequency: Increasing the number of times you train per week